 |Overall Acceptance Rate||60%|

-Let's take a look at each of these factors to get a better sense of what Skagit Valley College offers and if it could be a good fit for you.
+Let's take a closer look at these factors to get a clearer view of what Skagit Valley College offers and if the college seems like a good fit for you.

-It is not competitive to get into Skagit Valley College.
-Around 60% of applicants get into Skagit Valley College each year.
-Out of 3,321 applications received in 2021, 1,994 students were offered admission.
+Skagit Valley College is not competitive to get into.
+The acceptance rate at Skagit Valley College is 60%.
+Out of 3,321 applications received in 2022, 1,994 students were offered admission.

 If Skagit Valley College seems like a school you want to apply to, click the heart button to save it to your college list.